Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 # Cuis

 [Cuis](http://www.cuis-smalltalk.org) is a free Smalltalk-80 environment originally derived from [Squeak](http://www.squeak.org) with a specific set of goals: being simple and powerful.
 It is also portable to any platform, fast and efficient.
-This means it is a great tool for running on any hardware, ranging from supercomputers to tablets and smart phones, and everything in between, including regular PCs.
+This means it is a great tool for running on any hardware, ranging from server racks to phones and RasPis, and everything in between, including regular laptops and PCs.

 Cuis is

-* Easy to understand and extend
 * Small
 * Clean
+* Appropriable

 Like Squeak, Cuis is also:
 * Open Source
+* Self contained
 * Multiplatform

 Like other Smalltalk-80 environments (including Squeak, Pharo and others), Cuis is also:
 * A complete development environment written in itself
-* A pure Object Oriented language
+* A pure, dynamic Object Oriented language

 What sets Cuis appart from the rest of the Squeak family is that it takes an active attitude towards system complexity:

 Unbound complexity growth together with develpment strategies focused only in the short term are the worst long term enemies of all software systems.
 As systems grow older, they usually become more complex.
 New features are added as layers on top of whatever is below, sometimes without really understanding it, and almost always without modifying it.
-Complexity grows without control.
+Complexity and size grow without control.
 Evolution slows down.
 Understanding the system becomes harder every day.
+Bugs are harder to fix.
+Huge codebase size becomes harder to justify at all.
 At some point, the system can't evolve anymore and becomes "legacy code".

 The only way to avoid this is by understanding the complete system, and reengineering the whole system, all the time.
 Keeping it simple and consistent.
+In "Mindstorms", Seymour Papert introduces the concept of appropriability of a subject as an enabler for learning.
+Cuis intends to be appropriable in this sense.

 This is important.
 Complexity puts a limit to the level of understanding of the system a person might reach, and therefore limits the things that can be done with it.
 Dan Ingalls says all this in ["Design Principles Behind Smalltalk"](http://www.cs.virginia.edu/~evans/cs655/readings/smalltalk.html).
 Even if you have already done so, please go and read it again!